 - Make sure your nonprofit gets help from professionals for accounting, legal, strategic planning and human resources when the time comes.

-If you’re feeling a little overwhelmed, it’s ok – that’s normal.
-Being on a board is really more responsibility than most people expect or realize.
-If you are thinking about board service for the first time, it’s good to take it seriously.
-But, don’t be scared off.
+If you're feeling a little overwhelmed, it's ok – that's normal.
+Being a board member is really more responsibility than most people expect or realize.
+If you are thinking about board service for the first time, it's good to take it seriously.
+But, don't be scared off.
 If you show up and do your best, that’s mostly all that’s required.

 If you're the founder, it's important to remember that the board members are not just there to play “yes-men” for you.
 They have legal obligations that you have to respect.
 And, hey, you might even encourage them to live up to those responsibilities.
 After all, having a capable, well-advised, responsible board will serve the mission in the long run – and isn't that what you really want, anyway?